How to Count Calories: Complete Beginner's Guide (2026)

 Published: March 2, 2026

-• Calorie counting is the most effective method for weight management backed by science
+• Calorie counting is the most evidence-backed method for weight management

-• You need: a food scale, tracking app, and basic knowledge of nutrition labels
+• You need: a food scale, a tracking app, and basic knowledge of nutrition labels

 • Start by tracking everything you eat for 1 week without changing habits

 If you’ve ever felt overwhelmed by the idea of counting calories, you’re not alone.
-But here’s the truth: calorie counting is the most straightforward, science-backed method for managing your weight—and it’s simpler than you think once you understand the basics.
+But calorie counting is the most straightforward, science-backed method for managing your weight — and it’s simpler than you think once you understand the basics.

 Why Count Calories?